 Many visitors to Kyoto have two items high on their priority list: seeing geisha and cherry blossom, respectively autumn foliage.

-Seeing geisha can be a bit tricky as their population has been dwindling significantly throughout the last decades.
-The largest number of geisha and maiko (geisha in training) remains in Kyoto’s premier geisha district Gion Kobu.
-Chances to spot them on the street are best in the early evening, when they are on their way to dinner appointments with clients.
+Seeing geisha is a bit trickier.
+Over the last few decades their numbers have been dropping visibly.
+The largest population of geisha and maiko (geisha in training) remains in Kyoto’s premier geisha district Gion Kobu.
+Chances to spot them on the street are best in the early evenings, when they are on their way to dinner appointments with clients.
 Failing that, you can see them first-hand at public shows like Gion’s Miyako Odori (dances of the capital).
-These performances present an arrangement of traditional music and dances that is painstakingly choreographed and carried out by more than two dozen geisha and maiko.

 During the day, you will see a number of young women who look like maiko but are not.
-Dressing up like maiko has become a popular pastime for tourists.
-Telling them apart is easy, though: True geisha are usually on a tight schedule; they do not have time for posing and taking selfies.
-Do not expect them to stop for you to let you take a shot of them.
+Dressing up like a maiko has become a popular pastime for tourists.
+Telling them apart is easy, however.
+True geisha, usually on a tight schedule, do not have time to pose and take selfies.
+They are unlikely to stop for you to let you take a shot of them.

-Seeing cherry blossom can be a little tricky too.
-The cherry’s petals are so fragile that full bloom usually lasts for just about week.
-The blossom’s delicacy even made it a symbol of life’s impermanence in Japanese philosophy – known as mono no aware.
+Hitting cherry blossom is probably the most challenging.
+The cherry’s petals are so fragile that full bloom lasts for just about a week.
+Its delicacy even gave the blossom a role in Japanese philosophy, as a symbol of life’s impermanence (mono no aware).

-Assuming you plan to visit the main tourist areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
+Assuming you plan to visit the main areas around Hiroshima, Kyoto, and Tokyo, I suggest that you start your journey in Tokyo.
 Arrange for an arrival at the end of March, then continue with your route westwards.
 This itinerary worked out perfectly well for me on two trips and is backed by meterological records.
-When laying down your itinerary, checking out japan-guide.com’s daily reports and other blooming forecasts can be useful too.
+There are even forecasts for the blooming, and again the reports from japan-guide.com are worth a look too.

 Kyoto is a bicycle city.
 Many places of interest are within a radius of 5km or even less.
 Since the city’s street layout is based on a grid pattern, negotiating your way is easy.
 You can resort to many low-traffic, one-way backstreets, thus avoiding busy main roads.
 There are bike rental shops throughout most of the city.